nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="c-with-new-granules"></a> Find collections with new granules

+  This supports option `and`.

-  Find collections containing granules added after a given date.
+  Find collections containing granules added within the range of datetimes.
 The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.
+The default is inclusive on the range boundaries.

-  curl "%CMR_ENDPOINT%/collections?has-granules-added-after=\[\]2015-01-01T10:00:00Z"
+  curl "%CMR_ENDPOINT%/collections?has_granules_created_at=\[\]2015-01-01T10:00:00Z"

 #### <a name="c-revision-date"></a> Find collections by revision_date